PERS Plan 1

 Your contributions and retirement benefit

-How service is calculated
+How service is calculated for state elected officials

 Can you purchase credit for past terms?